PuzzleTechHub/bot-be-named/README.md

 cp .env.template .env
 ```

 and fill in the blanks in order to get the bot running.
-You also need to set up the Postgresql database for the bot using Heroku's PostgresSQL add-on (To be finished).
-First [install the add-on](https://elements.heroku.com/addons/heroku-postgresql) then [set it up](https://devcenter.heroku.com/articles/heroku-postgresql) to attach your app to the Postgres.
-Now you can look at `Heroku - Dashboard - Resources - Add Ons` to look at the app on Heroku, and copy the URI given from Postgres add-on to the respective line in the `.env file`
+You also need to set up the Postgresql database for the bot.
+If you're using Supabase, follow [any regular guide](https://docs.stacksync.cloud/guides/two-way-sync-salesforce-and-postgres/create-a-postgres-database-with-supabase-free-forever) for it then copy the full URI.

 Once you do all that, run